Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: Introduction

 \subsection{Acknowledgments}

 Paul Feehan is very grateful to the Max Planck Institute for Mathematics, Bonn, and the Institute for Advanced Study, Princeton, for their support during the preparation of this article.
-He would like to thank Peter Tak{\'a}{\v{c}} for many helpful conversations regarding the {\L}ojasiewicz--Simon gradient inequality, for explaining his proof of \cite[Proposition 6.1]{Feireisl_Takac_2001} and how it can be generalized as described in this article, and for his kindness when hosting his visit to the Universit{\"a}t R{\"o}stock.
+He would like to thank Peter Tak{\'a}{\v{c}} for many helpful conversations regarding the {\L}ojasiewicz--Simon gradient inequality, for explaining his proof of \cite[Proposition 6.1]{Feireisl_Takac_2001} and how it can be generalized as described in this article, and for his kindness when hosting his visit to the Universit{\"a}t Rostock.
 He would also like to thank Brendan Owens for several useful conversations and his generosity when hosting his visit to the University of Glasgow.
-He thanks Haim Brezis for helpful comments on $L\log L$ spaces, Alessandro Carlotto for useful comments regarding the integrability of critical points of the Yamabe function, Sagun Chanillo for detailed and generous assistance with Hardy spaces, and Brendan Owens and Chris Woodward for helpful communications and comments regarding Morse-Bott theory.
-Both authors are very grateful to one researcher for pointing out an error in an earlier statement and proof of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_energy_functional_Riemannian_manifolds}.
+He thanks Haim Brezis for helpful comments on $L\log L$ spaces, Alessandro Carlotto for useful comments regarding the integrability of critical points of the Yamabe function, Sagun Chanillo for detailed and generous assistance with Hardy spaces, and Brendan Owens and Chris Woodward for helpful communications and comments regarding Morse--Bott theory.
+Both authors are very grateful to an anonymous referee for pointing out an error in an earlier statement and proof of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_energy_functional_Riemannian_manifolds} and to all editors and referees for their careful reading of our manuscript, corrections, and suggestions for improvements.